Strichartz estimates for Schr\"odinger equations with slowly decaying potentials: Homogeneous estimates

 and $S^\pm_h$ is given by Lemma \ref{lemma_IK_3} with $R,I,\sigma$ replaced by $R^{1/4},I_4,\sigma_4$.
 Moreover, the amplitudes satisfy the following properties: \begin{itemize} \item $c^\pm,d^\pm,e^\pm,\wtilde e^\pm\in S^{0,-\infty}$, $r_{1}^\pm,r_{2}^\pm\in S^{-N,\infty}$ and $e_{\com}^\pm\in C_0^\infty(\R^{2n})$; \item $\supp c^\pm\subset \Gamma^\pm(R^{1/3},I_3,\sigma_3)$, $\supp d^\pm \subset \Gamma^\pm(R^{1/2},I_2,\sigma_2)$; \item $\supp e_{\com}^\pm,\supp \wtilde e_{\com}^\pm\subset\Gamma^\pm(R^{1/4},I_4,\sigma_4)\cap\{|x|\le R^{4/9}\}$; \item $\supp e^\pm,\supp \wtilde e^\pm\subset \Gamma^\pm(R^{1/4},I_4,\sigma_4)\cap \Gamma^\mp(R^{1/4},I_4,-\wtilde\sigma)$ with some $\wtilde \sigma\in (\sigma_2,\sigma_3)$. \end{itemize} \end{proposition}

 \begin{proof} This proposition is basically known (see \cite{Rob2} and also \cite[Proposition 4.2]{BoTz2}).
 Hence, we only give a brief outline of the proof.
-Given a symbol $c\in S^{0,-\infty}$, we obtain, by computing $\int_0^t\frac{d}{ds}(e^{isH_h/h}J^+_h(c)e^{ish\Delta})ds$ in two ways, the following Duhamel's formula
+Given a symbol $c\in S^{0,-\infty}$, we obtain, by computing $\int_0^t\frac{d}{ds}(e^{isH_h/h}J^+_h(c)e^{ish\Delta})ds$ in two ways, the following Duhamel formula

 Here $H_hJ^+_h(c)+ J^+_h(c)h^2\Delta$ is an $h$-FIO with the phase $S^+_h$ and the amplitude

 With Lemma \ref{lemma_IK_3} at hand, one then can construct, by means of Hamilton-Jacobi theory, $\tilde c_j^+\in S^{-j,\infty}$ supported in $\Gamma^+(R^{1/3},I_3,\sigma_3)$ such that $\wtilde c^+=\tilde c_0^++h\tilde c_1^++\cdots+h^{N}\tilde c_N^+$ satisfies